Digital pathology: Analyze

 Image analysis tools are used to derive objective quantification measures from digital slides.
 Image segmentation and classification algorithms, often implemented using deep neural networks, are used to identify medically significant regions and objects on digital slides.
 A GPU acceleration software for pathology imaging analysis, cross-comparing spatial boundaries of a huge amount of segmented micro-anatomic objects has been developed.
 The core algorithm of PixelBox in this software has been adopted in Fixstars' Geometric Performance Primitives (GPP) library as a part of NVIDIA Developer, which is a production geometry engine for advanced graphical information systems, electronic design automation, computer vision and motion planning solutions.
+Virtual histological staining uses trained neural networks to digitally generate histological stains from unstained tissue images or to transform one stain type into another; these methods have been described as an extension of digital pathology, although clinical use for primary diagnosis requires further validation.

-Ki67 stain calculation by QuPath in a pure seminoma, which gives a measure of the proliferation rate of the tumor.
+Ki-67 stain calculation by QuPath in a pure seminoma, which gives a measure of the proliferation rate of the tumor.
 The colors represent the intensity of expression: blue-no expression, yellow-low, orange-moderate, and red-high expression.

 Tissue segmentation for digital calculation of bone marrow cellularity in QuPath: The system is trained on the appearance of immune cells versus other tissue, and uses this to give an overall percentage of each type.